(See also Overview of Cold Injury.)

 Freezing of deep tissue causes dry gangrene with a hard black carapace over healthy tissue.
 Wet gangrene, which is gray, edematous, and soft, is less common.
 Wet gangrene is characterized by infection, but dry gangrene is less likely to become infected.

 Severely damaged tissue may autoamputate.
 Compartment syndrome may develop.
-All degrees of frostbite may cause long-term neuropathic symptoms: sensitivity to cold, excessive sweating, faulty nail growth, and numbness (symptoms resembling those of complex regional pain syndrome), although any relationship is speculative.
+All degrees of frostbite may cause faulty nail growth and long-term neuropathic symptoms: sensitivity to cold, excessive sweating, and numbness (symptoms resembling those of complex regional pain syndrome).

 Diagnosis is based on clinical findings.
 However, because many of the early characteristics of frostbite (eg, coldness, numbness, white or red color, blisters) are also characteristic of nonfreezing cold injuries, differentiation of frostbite may require repeated observation until more specific characteristics (eg, black carapace, gangrene) develop.